 Because of this, it can often take months to find a loving family to adopt these beautiful dogs.

-To solve this problem, photographer Guinnevere Shuster decided to photograph them against a dark background which helps bring out their gorgeous eyes and facial features.
+To solve this problem, photographer Guinnevere Shuster decided to photograph them against a dark background.
+This helps bring out their gorgeous eyes and facial features.

 She also added splashes of color by using a variety of dried and plastic flowers to their collar or on a paper crown.